-If you or your Parent-Carer does NOT want you to have images taken at school, we must receive a written email or letter to the office and confirm via telephone at the point of when they are on-rolled.
+If a parent-carer does NOT want their child-young person to have their images taken at ADO River Valley, they must send a written letter to the ADO River Valley office and confirm via telephone at point of when they are enrolled or at the time of decision change (if they are already on roll).

-As part of ADO River Valleys growth and development, photos may be used within the school website, social media platforms, paper promotions, display boards etc. The photos are to help illustrate our services.
-We will never link an individual's name to their photo, without further confirmation from parentscarers, or individuals themselves.
-We will never sell images or share them with third parties.

-If you are completing qualifications such as AQA, Functional Skills or BTECs, staff may need to photograph you completing practical work as part of the course evidence requirements.
+As part of ADO River Valley's growth and development, photos may be used within the website, social media platforms, paper promotions, display boards etc. The photos are to help illustrate our school and ensure it remains sustainable.
+ADO River Valley will never link a student's name to their photo, without further confirmation from parents-carers.
+ADO River Valley will never sell images or share them to third parties.
+For students completing qualifications such as AQA, Functional Skills or BTECs, ADO River Valley staff may need to photograph them completing practical work as part of the course evidence requirements.
 Photo permission is not required for this as evidence is a compulsory part of completing a course.